 It is purposefully oversimplified and omits details that are important to advanced speaker builders.
 If you are already familiar with speaker building and would like to proceed immediately to learning to use this site to manage your speaker projects, click on the tutorial link.
 The Basics Speaker designing and building is an enjoyable activity that incorporates woodworking, analog electronics, advanced mathematics, and acoustical physics.
-It is as much an art as it is a science, and it can be as simple or as complex as one wishes to make it.
 Hoffman’s Iron Laws of Speaker Building.
 1) Bass Extension 2) Efficiency 3) Small Enclosure The law is that you can only have two of these three attributes in speaker building.

 Ideally we would want all three, we want speakers with good bass, can play really loud, and are small.
 Unfortunately we cannot have all these.
 Welcome Secrets of Home Theater and High Fidelity.
 DIY Project # 9 - Woodworking Tools for the Do-It-Yourselfer - October, 1998 by Louis Lung (If you would like to have your DIY project published in Secrets, please E-Mail Ralph Calabria at email@example.com.)